- 1 Key Details of NTA NEET Biology Syllabus 2019

 - Organisms and environment: Population and ecological adaptations, Habitat and niche, Population interactions-mutualism, competition, birth rate and death rate, age distribution, predation, parasitism, Population attributes-growth.

-- Ecosystem: Components, productivity and decomposition, Patterns, Energy flow, Pyramids of number, biomass, energy, Nutrient cycling, Ecological succession, Ecological Services-Carbon fixation, pollination, oxygen release.
+- Ecosystem: Components, productivity, and decomposition, Patterns, Energy flow, Pyramids of number, biomass, energy, Nutrient cycling, Ecological succession, Ecological Services-Carbon fixation, pollination, oxygen release.

 - Reproduction in organisms: Modes of reproduction – Asexual and sexual reproduction, Modes-Binary fission, sporulation, budding, gemmule, fragmentation, vegetative propagation in plants, Reproduction, a characteristic feature of all organisms for the continuation of species.

-- Sexual reproduction in flowering plants: Pollination-types, agencies and examples, Outbreeding devices, Flower structure, Development of male and female gametophytes, Pollen-Pistil interaction, Double fertilisation, Postfertilization events-Development of endosperm and embryo, Development of seed and formation of fruit, Significance of seed and fruit formation, Special modes-apomixis, parthenocarpy, polyembryony.
+- Sexual reproduction in flowering plants: Pollination-types, agencies and examples, Outbreeding devices, Flower structure, Development of male and female gametophytes, Pollen-Pistil interaction, Double fertilization, Postfertilization events-Development of endosperm and embryo, Development of seed and formation of fruit, Significance of seed and fruit formation, Special modes-apomixis, parthenocarpy, polyembryony.